 Created for Connection

-First, it is important to start with how humans are uniquely created.
-Above all other species and things created, humans are uniquely designed in that we are made in the image of God.
+First, we must begin with how humans are uniquely created.
+Above all other species and created things, humans are distinct in that we are made in the image of God.
 Genesis 1:26 says, “Then God said, ‘Let us make man in our image, according to our likeness.’”
-Verse 27 goes on to say, “ So God created man in his own image; he created him in the image of God; he created them male and female.”
-Nothing else created on this earth or in the heavens was created to reflect the image of God the way men and women are.
-To break these verses down further, it is important to look at the “we/us” language used by God himself.
-This is one of the first instances of seeing a nod to the Triune God— one God with three distinct, yet inseparable persons (Father, Son, and Holy Spirit).
-God himself exists in perfect community and unity with himself.
-As the creation narrative is further explored moving into chapter 2 of Genesis, we see a more in depth look at God creating man.
-One of the only things in all of God’s creation that he claims is “not good” is man being alone (even though man is living in connection and relationship with God).
+Verse 27 continues, “So God created man in his own image; he created him in the image of God; he created them male and female.”
+Nothing else in creation—on earth or in the heavens—was designed to reflect the image of God in the way that men and women are.

-In fact, mirror neurons are just one example of how our brains reflect God's design for connection.
+Mirror neurons are just one example of how our brains reflect God’s design for connection.
 Another powerful lens that echoes this truth is attachment theory.

 But the good news is this: we are not stuck in disconnection.
 Through Christ, we are invited back into relationship—with God, with ourselves, and with others.
 As we step into safe, healing relationships and learn to attune and be attuned to, we reflect the very image of a relational, loving God.
 Whether in therapy, community, or spiritual formation, every step toward connection is a step toward wholeness.